jjmedinaariza/modelling_book/docs/05-inference.md

 ##  [8]  73.79595  97.45203  58.10007
 ```

+First of all notice that `mosaic` masks quite a few functions from various packages.
+If you want to use them remember to use the `package_I_need::for_function_I_want` formula we covered in previous sessions.

-You may be getting results that are different from mine, depending on the seed you used and how many times before you tried to obtain a *random* sample.
+You may be getting sample elements that are different from mine, depending on the seed you used and how many times before you tried to obtain a *random* sample.
 You can compute the mean for a sample generated this way:

 ```r